What is email outreach?

 The goal is to start conversations that lead to pipeline.
 You're not trying to close deals in the first email.
 You're trying to get a reply that moves the conversation forward.

 Outreach serves both demand generation and sales development.
-Marketing teams use outreach to generate awareness and interest in target accounts.
+Marketing teams use it to generate awareness and interest in target accounts.
 Sales teams use it to book meetings with decision-makers.
 When both teams work from the same data and coordinate their approach, outreach drives pipeline you can count on.

 The difference between outreach and email marketing matters because the rules change.
 Opted-in subscribers expect to hear from you.
 Cold prospects don't.
 Your message needs to earn attention immediately, or it gets deleted.
 That means every word counts, and relevance is everything.